How to Choose New Carpet?

-Discover everything about Carpet styles to Carpet fibers, types of Carpet padding to Carpet cost or Carpet installation prices.
-I have dozens of free articles posted here to help you make sense of it all, save time and money and how to avoid common carpet scams.
+I have posted dozens of free articles posted here to help you make sense of it all, save time and money and learn how to avoid common carpet scams.
 I also have over 200 common Carpet Buying Q & A posted for you to read.

 I retired in 2007 after more than 30+ years in the carpet business, and I don't sell or install carpet anymore.
 My goal today is to help homeowners make wise and informed carpet buying choices and avoid common scams!
-Learn the secrets to choosing carpet wisely and save money too!
+Let me teach you the secrets to choosing carpet wisely and you will save money too!

+I recommend you buy from a locally-owned carpet and flooring store.
 I never recommend buying Carpet from big-box retailers like Home Depot or Lowe's.
-I also suggest you avoid buying Carpet from nationally advertised "shop-at-home" retailers like Costco and Empire Today.
+May I also suggest you avoid buying Carpet from any nationally advertised "shop-at-home" retailers like Costco and Empire Today.
 Find out why here.

 1. New Carpet is more costly than you think!